allanbowe/rawsas/content/posts/2022-07-15-mf-increment.md

 This works fine, although it is quite verbose as we need to re-assign the variable each time:
 ![](../images/mf_increment2.png)

 An alternative approach would be a simple macro to update the variable each time AND return the incremented value.
-This is the purpose of the [mf_increment()](https://core.sasjs.io/mf__increment_8sas.html) macro.
+This is the purpose of the [mf_increment()](https://core.sasjs.io/mf__increment_8sas.html) macro, which works in a very similar way to the SAS monotonic() function.
 The definition is basic enough:

 ```sas
 %macro mf_increment(macro_name,incr=1);